ncosd/food-pantry-app/README.md

 * Admins can maintain hours the pantry is open/available
 * Admins can maintain the list of volunteers that will attend on specific dates
 * Admins can maintain an inventory of what is available and amounts of items.

+## Project Roadmap
+The project uses Github projects for its roadmap, you can find it here: https://github.com/ncosd/food-pantry-app/projects/1